 • Public service as a 4-H or Extension Agent

-Ohio State ATI also offers an Associate of Applied Science degree in Agricultural Commerce and Business Management and an Associate of Science, or transfer degree, in Food Business Management.
+Ohio State ATI also offers an Associate of Applied Science degree in Business Management and an Associate of Science, or transfer degree, in Food Business Management.
 This degree option allows students to begin their course work toward a Bachelor of Science degree in Food Business Management.

 Food Business Management